dplong1993/GoodSkyrimReads/README.md

 # GoodSkyrimReads

 This is a solo-project made using React and Redux in JavaScript for the frontend and Sequelize for the backend.
 It is based on the Goodreads website using books from the popular Elder Scrolls V Skyrim video game.
+Link to live site [goodSkyrimReads](https://goodskyrimreads.herokuapp.com/)

 ## MVP List

-This is a Skyrim themed clone of the popular site Goodreads.
-It will be built using React and Redux for the front-end and Express and Sequelize for the back-end.

 ### User log-in (9/28/20, 1 day)